GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 ### Try the demo {: #demo}

-The demo of the Topics API is at [topics-demo.glitch.me](https://topics-demo.glitch.me/).
-It explains how to try out and debug the API for a single user.
+The demo of the Topics API is available at [topics-demo.glitch.me](https://topics-demo.glitch.me/).
+Try the Topics API and and debug it for a single user.

 You can also run the Topics [colab](/docs/privacy-sandbox/topics/colab/) to try out the Topics [classifier model](/docs/privacy-sandbox/topics/topic-classification/#classifier-model).